-With respect to Magic Software's application development solutions, Magic Software competes in the application platform, SOA architecture and enterprise mobility markets.
-Among its current competitors are Kony, IBM, Microsoft, Adobe, Oracle, SAP Sybase, OutSystems and Pegasystems.
+With respect to Magic Software's low-code application development solutions, Magic Software competes in the application platform, SOA architecture and enterprise mobility markets.
+Among its current competitors are OutSystems, Appien, Mendix, Kony, Microsoft, and Pegasystems.
 With respect to Magic Software's integration solutions, Magic Software competes in the integration platform market.
-Among its current competitors are IBM, Informatica, TIBCO, Scribe Software, MuleSoft, Jitterbit, Talend and Software AG.
+Among its current competitors are IBM, Informatica, TIBCO, MuleSoft, Jitterbit, Talend, Dell -Boomi, Scribe and Software AG.

-There are several similar products in the market which utilize the model driven architecture, or MDA, approach utilized by Magic Software's application development solutions.
+There are several similar products in the market utilizing the model driven architecture, or MDA, approach utilized by AppBuilder.
 The market for this type of platform is highly competitive.
-Companies such as CA and IBM have tools that compete directly with those of Magic Software.
+Companies such as CA and IBM have tools that compete directly with AppBuilder.
 Furthermore, new development paradigms have become very popular in IT software development and developers today have many alternatives.